Policies

 All students participating in any sporting event should report to a Seasider Sports & Activities faculty member, employee, representative, or volunteer any signs or symptoms of a concussion observed in themselves or others.
 Any student who is suspected of sustaining a concussion or a traumatic head injury shall be immediately removed from participating in any sporting event.

-After being suspected of sustaining a concussion or a traumatic head injury, a student may not return to any sporting event until the student is evaluated by a qualified health care provider and provides the university with a written statement from the qualified health care provider.
+After being suspected of sustaining a concussion or a traumatic head injury, a student may not return to any sporting event until the student is evaluated by a qualified healthcare provider and provides the university with a written statement from the qualified healthcare provider.
 The written statement must affirm that (1) the provider has, within three years before the date on which the written statement is made, successfully completed a continuing education course in the evaluation and management of a concussion, and (2) the student is cleared to resume participation in sporting events.

 APPLICABILITY